The Andlinger Center for Energy and the Environment Announces a Call for Proposals for

 Convergence projects will be evaluated by the additional criteria:

-• Is the team well-structured with respect to expertise and interdisciplinaity?
+- Is the team well-structured with respect to expertise and interdisciplinarity?

-• Are the plans for future growth logical with regard to (a) building a multi-pronged research effort, (b) assembling an interdisciplinary team, and (c) prepare the team to compete for large center level proposals from funding agencies?
+- Are the plans for future growth logical with regard to (a) building a multi-pronged research effort, (b) assembling an interdisciplinary team, and (c) preparing the team to compete for large center-level proposals from funding agencies?

 Proposal Submission

-Proposals should be submitted through InfoReady using the following link:
+Proposals should be submitted through InfoReady using the link provided on the Andlinger Center’s website announcement of this opportunity,

 Eligiblity